sysfab/REAN-architecture/README.md

   - requires dedicated external word2vec model
   - still really bad performance

+if you want to just run the model and play around, go to the run_model.ipynb file, load the correct weights + word2vec, and run all.

 feel free to actually add a good readme, this is just a placeholder :)